thephpleague/flysystem/v2/whats-is-new.md

 The `update` and `updateStream` methods are no longer required and have been removed from the main interface.

-The `put` method was exposed to prevent for having to choose between `write` and `update`.
+The `put` method was exposed to prevent having to choose between `write` and `update`.
 Needless to say, this method now has no value and has been removed.

 In addition to a more streamlined API, each write call is now less expensive.
-Since writes now overwrite, there is no longer a file existence needed.
+Since writes now overwrite, there is no longer a file existence check needed.
 For all the "over the network filesystems", this is a big win!

 ### No more success result booleans